18F/C2/doc/envvars.md

 ## FORCE_USER_ID

 This variable should only be used in development.
-It is most useful when mimicing a user for whom you cannot authenticate, as when working on a production db snapshot in a local sandbox.
+It is most useful when mimicking a user for whom you cannot authenticate, as when working on a production db snapshot in a local sandbox.
 In this example, the current_user for every request would be User `123` regardless of how the request was authenticated.

 ```
 % FORCE_USER_ID=123 rails server